 HTML is one of the most popular languages across the Internet.
-Almost every web page that you browse (including this one) was built with HTML, along with many other programming languages.
-While it may not embody the glitz and glam of some of the more popular programming languages such as Python or Ruby, HTML is a base skill that every programmer will eventually learn.
-In fact, many beginning coders will actually end up using HTML during their first projects (whether they know it or not!).
-So, now that we’ve hyped up the famous HTML, what is the language actually used for?
-Career Karma is here to find out!
+Every web page that you browse (including this one) was built with HTML, along with many other programming languages.
+While it may not have glitz of some more popular programming languages, HTML is a base skill that every programmer will learn.
+In fact, many beginning coders will end up using HTML during their first projects.
+But what is HTML used for?

 History of HTML